Columbia OMVH Administrative Hearings Attorney

 Provisional driver’s license

-After a DUI conviction, you may be eligible for a provisional driver’s license for the period your standard license is suspended.
+After a first offense DUI conviction, you may be eligible for a provisional driver’s license for the period your standard license is suspended.
 This license allows you to drive with no restrictions in South Carolina.
 However, you must meet certain requirements for a provisional license:

 We understand that all of the options, deadlines, and administrative hearings can be confusing.
 Attorney Hough will walk you through the process, explaining all potential outcomes and consequences.
 If you’ve been arrested for DUI or DUAC, our priority is getting your license back – and time is of the essence.
 Call today to get started on your case.